Developmental disability: At-home and community support

 Many people with developmental disabilities live in the general community, either with family members, in supervised-group homes or in their own homes (that they rent or own, living alone or with flatmates).
 At-home and community supports range from one-to-one assistance from a support worker with identified aspects of daily living (such as budgeting, shopping or paying bills) to full 24-hour support (including assistance with household tasks, such as cooking and cleaning, and personal care such as showering, dressing and the administration of medication).
 The need for full 24-hour support is usually associated with difficulties recognizing safety issues (such as responding to a fire or using a telephone) or for people with potentially dangerous medical conditions (such as asthma or diabetes) who are unable to manage their conditions without assistance.

-In the United States, a support worker is known as a Direct Support Professional (DSP).
+In the United States, a support worker is known as a direct support professional (DSP).
 The DSP works in assisting the individual with their ADLs and also acts as an advocate for the individual with a developmental disability, in communicating their needs, self-expression and goals.

 Supports of this type also include assistance to identify and undertake new hobbies or to access community services (such as education), learning appropriate behavior or recognition of community norms, or with relationships and expanding circles of friends.
 Most programs offering at-home and community support are designed with the goal of increasing the individual's independence, although it is recognized that people with more severe disabilities may never be able to achieve full independence in some areas of daily life.

 Residential accommodation

-Some people with developmental disabilities live in residential accommodation (also known as group homes) with other people with similar assessed needs.
-These homes are usually staffed around the clock, and usually house between 3 and 15 residents.
+Most people with developmental disabilities live with their parents or in residential accommodation (also known as group homes, care homes, adult family homes, congregate living facilities, etc.) with other people with similar assessed needs.
+These homes are usually staffed around the clock, usually house between three and fifteen residents, and tend to be highly structured.
 The prevalence of this type of support is gradually decreasing, however, as residential accommodation is replaced by at-home and community support, which can offer increased choice and self-determination for individuals.
 Some U.S. states still provide institutional care, such as the Texas State Schools.
 The type of residential accommodation is usually determined by the level of developmental disability and mental health needs.